 This set of themes provide a focus for the knowledge we want to build about what works to help put these conditions in place for every child and young person.
 Each themed grant round will explore an area of interest linked to one of the themes.

-- Our first themed grant round will open for applications in April.
-The theme will be giving children and young people another chance.
-The specific area of interest for the round will be diversion from the criminal justice system.
+- Our first themed grant round opened for applications in April 2021.
+The theme was giving children and young people another chance.
+The specific area of interest for the round was diversion from the criminal justice system.

-- In September we will open our second themed grant round.
+- In September 2021 we’ll open our second themed grant round.
 The theme will be making sure children have a supportive home.
 The specific area of interest will be helping families to overcome challenges.

 To develop these themes, we asked everyone working to keep children and young people safe to shape our future.
 Over 450 of you – including teachers, community and youth workers, police officers to social workers – shared your ideas and experiences.

 We made sure that we heard from young people too.
 Working with our partners at Leaders Unlocked, we spoke to young people with lived experience of violence and the youth justice system.